jdsham/hf-ai-agents-course/docs/src2/ARCHITECTURE.md

 Prompt management is critical for agent behavior, quality, and flexibility.

-**Prompt Loading and Injection:**
+**Prompt Management:**
-- **Entry Point Supply**: Prompts are loaded by the entry point from external files or configuration objects
+- **Loading**: Entry point loads prompts from external files
-- **Factory Injection**: Factory injects prompts into agents when building and compiling the graph
-- **Template Support**: Prompts can use templates with variables for dynamic content
-- **Versioning**: Multiple prompt versions can be maintained for experimentation
-- **Validation**: Prompts are checked for non-emptiness and basic format before injection

-**Runtime Prompt Usage:**
-- **Entry Point Loading**: Entry point is supplied prompts from external sources and supplies them to factory
+- **Supply**: Entry point supplies prompts to factory
-- **Factory Injection**: Factory injects prompts into agents at creation time during graph building
+- **Injection**: Factory injects prompts into agents during graph building
-- **Contextual Prompts**: Critic agent receives different prompts depending on workflow step (planner, researcher, expert)
+- **Contextual Usage**: Critic agent receives different prompts depending on workflow step (planner, researcher, expert)
-- **Prompt Updates**: Prompts can be updated without code changes, supporting rapid iteration
+- **Updates**: Prompts can be updated without code changes by modifying external files and then using the multi-agent system factory to create the updated graph
+- **Validation**: Prompts are checked for non-emptiness

 **Prompt Management Best Practices:**
-- **Separation**: Prompts are kept separate from code for maintainability.
+- **Separation**: Prompts are kept separate from code for maintainability

-- **Testing**: Prompt changes are tested for quality and safety.
+**Future Considerations**
-- **Documentation**: Each prompt is documented for purpose and expected behavior.
+- **Proper Prompt Management**: Proper prompt management system is needed for versioning, templating, and prompt variations.

 ### 6.4 Entry Point and Batch Processing

-The main entry point script is responsible for initializing the system, loading configuration, and managing batch processing.
+The main entry point script is responsible for initializing the system, constructing configuration, and managing batch processing.

 **Entry Point Responsibilities:**
-- **Argument Handling**: Parses command-line arguments for input/output files and configuration overrides
+- **Configuration Construction**: Constructs configuration with hard-coded retry limits and temperatures
-- **Configuration Loading**: Loads and validates all configuration and prompts
+- **Prompt Loading**: Loads system prompts from external files
 - **Configuration Supply**: Supplies graph configuration and prompts to the multi-agent system factory
 - **Graph Compilation**: Compiles the workflow graph once during system initialization
 - **Graph Invocation**: Invokes the compiled graph once per question with isolated graph state